openhab/openhab-addons/addons/binding/org.openhab.binding.airvisualnode/README.md

 ## Supported Things

-There is one supported Thing, the "AirVisual Node".
+There is one supported Thing, the "avnode".

 ## Discovery